Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/component-framework/sample-controls/control-state-api.md

   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
   // Flag if control view has been rendered private _controlViewRendered: Boolean;
-  // reference to the control container HTMLDivElement
+  // Reference to the control container HTMLDivElement
   // This element contains all elements of our custom control example private _container: HTMLDivElement;
   // Div element to show the current selected color